 The Ticket to Fast Financial Independence

-Over the years, ADX has tied its dividend to the performance of its portfolio, and has paid the bulk of its yearly payout as a year-end special dividend.
-More recently, it has shifted to paying 8% of its portfolio value in quarterly installments.
-This means the payout shifts with the portfolio’s value and market conditions.
+One more quick point on that dividend: Over the years, ADX has tied its payout to the performance of its portfolio, and has paid the bulk of its yearly payout as a year-end special dividend.
+More recently, it has shifted to paying 8% of its underlying portfolio value in quarterly installments, making the payout more predictable, even though it still does shift with the portfolio’s value and market conditions.

 That slight fluctuation in the payout is more than worth it for us, as it allows management to reinvest more when it spots bargains in the market.
-And it’s still provided a monster income stream over time: If you retired 30 years ago and depended on ADX for income, your first year of holding got you about a 9.6% income stream that averaged around 9% from then to now.
+And it’s still provided a monster income stream over time.

-In other words, a hypothetical investor who invested 30 years ago not only had a sustainable income stream far ahead of Bengen’s 4%, or even his later revision of 4.7%, but they grew their principal the entire time, too!
+In other words, a hypothetical investor who invested 30 years ago not only had a sustainable income stream far ahead of Bengen’s estimates, but they grew their principal the entire time, too!

 This price-growth-plus-high-income setup is the beauty of CEF investing, and I see it getting even better as AI supercharges productivity in the coming years.